Create action scripts

 There is a checklist before selecting action script as your solution:

-• I need add an action that user can trigger it?
+I need to add an action that a user can trigger?

-If yes, It can be action script.
-Users can use menus, shortcuts, and commands to trigger action scripts.
-You can use other ways to add triggerable actions, but action scripts are a standard way, specially for a lot of actions.
+If yes, it can be an action script.
+Users can trigger action scripts via menus, shortcuts, and commands.
+You can add triggerable actions in other ways, but action scripts are the standard approach for many actions.

-• I need add a new option in menus?
+I need to add a new option in menus?

-If yes, It must be action script.
-Everything in menus is action script.
+If yes, it must be an action script.
+Everything in menus is implemented via an action script.

-If yes, It may be action script.
-Action scripts have internal command defining system, and you can use them from command palette, but you can define commands from everywhere in Text Forge, in modes, panels, extensions, action scripts, etc.
+If yes, it may be an action script.
+Action scripts have an internal command-definition system, and you can use them from the command palette, but commands can also be defined in modes, panels, extensions, action scripts, and other parts of Text Forge.

 Regular action scripts

-There is some different types of action scripts based on their base classes, ActionScript class designed for regular action scripts and can handle a lot of tasks.
+There are different types of action scripts based on their base classes.
+The ActionScript class is designed for regular action scripts and can handle many tasks.

-To add new action script you should make sure there is an item in menus for that action script, you can use data/main_ui.ini to add new options (or menus), to understand about structure of this file you can see here.
-After select your option create a script in action_scripts/ directory with same name (but in snake_case), it this case we will create Copy Path action script that will copy file path of opened file in clipboard, so we will create action_scripts/copy_path.gd and use this script as start point:
+To add a new action script, first ensure there is a matching menu item.
+You can add options (or menus) in data/main_ui.ini; see the Data-driven UI menu structure.
+After selecting your option, create a script in the action_scripts/ directory with the same name in snake_case.
+In this example, we will create a Copy Path action script to copy the currently opened file path to the clipboard, so we create action_scripts/copy_path.gd and start with:

 extends ActionScript